"Form follows nature," he says Koichi Takada regarding his vision of a single-family home with a positive environmental impact in Umbria.

 Each floor of the green house houses a two or three bedroom apartment, and each building can be up to three stories high.

-"Designers and architects often draw inspiration from nature in an aesthetic sense, but we have to go much deeper," he says Takada.
-"It's not just about making a building natural, but about creating environmental change.
-A positive change in the homes we live in, in the neighborhoods where we work and play and, ultimately, on the planet we have the privilege of living in. ".
+“Designers and architects often draw inspiration from nature in an aesthetic sense, but we need to go much deeper,” he says Takada.
+“It's not just about making a building natural, but about creating environmental change.
+Positive change in the homes we live in, the neighborhoods we work in and play in, and ultimately the planet we are privileged to inhabit.”

 Climate change must be a catalyst for positive change, starting with our homes.
 We need a school of thought, a "kinetic" architecture.
 More: "living".